PowerDNS/weakforced/docs/manpages/trackalert.conf.5.md

   name given in setBackground() is used, *not* the actual function name).
-Note that cron ranges are not currently supported - if you want to schedule the same function to run for example on two different days of the week, then you would use two difference calls to this function to achieve that.
+Note that cron ranges are not currently supported - if you want to schedule the same function to run for example on two different days of the week, then you would use two different calls to this function to achieve that.
 For example:

 		scheduleBackgroundFunc("0 0 1 * *", "mybg")